kumojin/clean-code-presentation/slides.md

 end
 ```
 <!--
 Here, InvaderAttack takes a mover and renderer, but it doesn't know about their specific implementation, other than they have a move() or render() method.
-We'll see this example again with Dependency Inversion Principle
+We'll see this example again with Dependency Inversion Principle (D)
+Note that it remains a bit risky with Ruby, because it doesn't check if the mover and renderer that you pass in the initialize method is of the right type.
+This is something that typed languages, like Typescript, would support in reducing chances of errors.
 -->

 ---